Constrained Restless Bandits for Dynamic Scheduling in Cyber-Physical Systems: Abstract

 \section{Abstract}

-This paper studies a class of constrained restless multi-armed bandits.
-The constraints are in the form of time varying availability of arms.
+This paper studies a class of constrained restless multi-armed bandits (CRMAB).
+The constraints are in the form of time varying set of actions (set of available arms).
 This variation can be either stochastic or semi-deterministic.
-A fixed number of arms can be chosen to be played in each decision interval.
+Given a set of arms, a fixed number of them can be chosen to be played in each decision interval.
 The play of each arm yields a state dependent reward.
 The current states of arms are partially observable through binary feedback signals from arms that are played.
 The current availability of arms is fully observable.
 The objective is to maximize long term cumulative reward.
 The uncertainty about future availability of arms along with partial state information makes this objective challenging.
+Applications for CRMAB can be found in resource allocation in cyber-physical systems involving components with time varying availability.

-This optimization problem is analyzed using Whittle's index policy.
+First, this optimization problem is analyzed using Whittle's index policy.
 To this end, a constrained restless single-armed bandit is studied.
-It is shown to admit a threshold-type optimal policy, and is also \textit{indexable}.
+It is shown to admit a threshold-type optimal policy and is also \textit{indexable}.
 An algorithm to compute Whittle's index is presented.
+An alternate solution method with lower complexity is also presented in the form of an online rollout policy.
+A detailed discussion on the complexity of both these schemes is also presented, which suggests that online rollout policy with short look ahead is simpler to implement than Whittle's index computation.
 Further, upper bounds on the value function are derived in order to estimate the degree of sub-optimality of various solutions.
-The simulation study compares the performance of Whittle's index, modified Whittle's index and myopic policies.
+The simulation study compares the performance of Whittle's index, online rollout, myopic and modified Whittle's index policies.